Applications

 From a large-scale state-space representation, the MOR toolbox allows contructing a reduced order model of reduced dimension, faithfull over the considered frequency range, defined by the user.

 In the case of civilian aircraft, the approximation is obtained in only some seconds on a classical computer.
-This approximation allows then researchers and engineers, expert in control and aero-elasticity, to synthesize an anti-vibration controller, to analyse its stability, performances and robustness properties (see [Springer]
+This approximation allows then researchers and engineers, expert in control and aero-elasticity, to synthesize an anti-vibration controller, to analyse its stability, performances and robustness properties [Springer]

 [Springer]